Tensor-Reloaded/Advanced-Topics-in-Neural-Networks-Template-2023/Lab05/Solution/README.md

 I used Dropout and a Scheduler to increase my results.

-In the end, the best model we obtained using a Dropout with probability 0.3 and the Leaky-ReLu activation function, the maximum validation accuracy on the validation set being 0.647.
+In the end, the best model we obtained using a Dropout with probability 0.3 and the Leaky-ReLu activation function, the maximum validation accuracy on the validation set being 0.647 : [Best run](./Graphs/Best_validation_acc.png).

 I expect 7 out of 7 points because I completed all the requierements plus 1 point bonus because I achieved a score better than 0.6 on the validation set.